GeekLaunch/geeklaunch.github.io/content/blog/rust-quickstart-for-javascript-programmers.md

 #### `while` & `loop`

-Rust has two looping structures. `loop` is the simplest: it just loops forever until it hits a `break`. `while`, like its namesake in other languages, loops while a condition holds (or until it hits a `break`).
+Rust has three looping structures. `loop` is the simplest: it just loops forever until it hits a `break`. `while`, like its namesake in other languages, loops while a condition holds (or until it hits a `break`).
 Similarly in style to the `if` statement, the `while` condition does not need to be enclosed in parentheses.

 ```rust
 let mut x = 0;